bairesearch/LocalConnectome/README.md

 Introduction
 ============

-This repository (H01LocalConnectome) contains various structural/functional interrogations (and visualisations) of the H01 Release human connectome dataset, and software used in their derivation.
+This repository (H01LocalConnectome) contains various structural/functional interrogations (including visualisations) of the H01 Release human connectome dataset, and software used in their derivation.
 The H01 "Local Connectome" is taken as the connectivity data between those neurons (neuron_id) which have cell soma/centroids that reside within the H01 Release dataset.
 The local connectome is analysed along with its immediate incoming and outgoing connections.

 Acknowledgements
 ================